Download the FREE SBS Radio App for a better listening experience

 Proposed changes in the citizenship law

-The government was forced to scale back some of the proposed changes after the Bill was defeated in the Senate due to joint opposition from the Labor, Greens and the crossbench.
+The government was forced to scale back some of the proposed changes after the Bill was defeated in the Senate due to a joint opposition from the Labor, Greens and some on the crossbench.